Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 |8.9 kg (19.6lbs)

 |8.1 kg (18lbs)

 |9.7 kg (21.4lbs)

 |8.8 kg (19.4lbs)

 |10.3 kg (22.7lbs)

 All babies are different and baby weights under or above the figures stated in the chart above aren't necessarily something to worry about.
 It's normal for babies to go through a period of not gaining weight or gaining more weight than usual.
 This can be due to spurts in their growth, a sickness, issues with them adjusting to solid foods, or simply because they burn more calories once they start to become more active.

 As with all aspects of parenting, it's good to trust your instincts!
 So, if you've got any worries about your baby's growth at any stage, don't be afraid to reach out to your doctor or health visitor.

-Baby Milestones in the First Two Years
+Baby Development: The First Two Years

 Every month with a new baby brings exciting new developments, and to help you know what to expect (and when to expect it) we've pulled together this guide to the key stages during the first 24 months of your baby's life.